krb5/krb5/doc/admin/install_kdc.rst

         type des3-cbc-sha1 added to keytab FILE:/etc/krb5.keytab.
     Entry for principal host/kerberos-1.mit.edu with kvno 2, encryption type arcfour-hmac added to keytab FILE:/etc/krb5.keytab.

+If you are instead extracting a keytab for the slave KDC called ``kerberos-1.mit.edu`` on the master KDC, you should use a dedicated temporary keytab file for that machine's keytab:

+    kadmin: ktadd -k /tmp/kerberos-1.keytab host/kerberos-1.mit.edu
+    Entry for principal host/kerberos-1.mit.edu with kvno 2, encryption type aes256-cts-hmac-sha1-96 added to keytab FILE:/etc/krb5.keytab.
+    Entry for principal host/kerberos-1.mit.edu with kvno 2, encryption type aes128-cts-hmac-sha1-96 added to keytab FILE:/etc/krb5.keytab.

+The file ``/tmp/kerberos-1.keytab`` can then be installed as ``/etc/krb5.keytab`` on the host ``kerberos-1.mit.edu``.

 Configure slave KDCs